thomasesmith/vw-car-net-api/README.md

 ````
 >TAKE NOTE of the "token" and "id" values (your "id" is also your Car-Net account number), you will need both of these in order to complete all the other API requests detailed in this document.

 ...then you must authorize your Car-Net account number and PIN.
-This secondary account/pin authorization process must be performed in order for your token to successfully be used in any the other API requests.
+This secondary account/PIN authorization process must be performed in order for your token to successfully be used in any the other API requests.
 Trying to make API requests without doing so will result in errors.
-So do it like this:
+Here's how:
 #### Request
 ````
 POST https://cns.vw.com/mps/v1/vehicles/{YOUR ACCOUNT NUMBER}/auth